 - the Public Relations Society of America (PRSA).

-There are, however, independent, GAP-like studies underway in Australia, Brazil, Canada, South Africa, and New Zealand.
+There had, however, already been a number of other independent, GAP-like research studies conducted by various professional organizations and universities in Australia, Brazil, Canada, South Africa, and New Zealand.

 Table of contents

 |What do you call yourself,

 |Still seeking a definition after all these years||Assortment of Public Relations Definitions|